yoanad/ftl-twitter-workshop/README.md

 const twit = require("twit")
 ```

-Create a `twitterConfig.js` file with the following contents:
+You can see that the `twitterConfig.js` file has the following contents:

 ```javascript
 module.exports = {